Why a USA travel eSIM beats roaming every time

 A quick note on internet security

-Once you are online, you also hop onto hotel and cafe networks.
+Once you are online, you also hop onto hotel and cafe networks — and the night I booked our Grand Canyon lodge over a motel lobby Wi-Fi, I was glad I had a VPN running on top of the eSIM.
 A travel eSIM keeps you connected, but it does not encrypt your traffic on shared Wi-Fi.
 If you manage accounts or work on the move, pair your eSIM with a travel VPN to keep passwords and cards private.
 See our VPN guides to set one up before you go.

 Frequently asked questions